 Before sending to a segment, you may want to know how many recipients are included in that segment.
 The Estimated Audience is displayed in the lower right corner in the Segments Builder when you are creating, editing, or viewing a segment.

-To view an existing segment, from Audience » Segments, find the segment in the list, then click the segment name, or click the gear icon at the end of its row, and choose Edit Segment.
+To view an existing segment, from Audience » Segments, find the segment in the list, then click the segment name, or click at the end of its row, and choose Edit Segment.

 Two rows show the total Estimated Audience and Opted-In counts, as well as counts per configured platform.
 The values update dynamically following each change to segment conditions.

 - Estimated Audience is the total estimated audience accessible through push notifications, in-app messages, and Message Center.

 - Opted-In contains members of Estimated Audience who have opted-in to receiving push notifications.

 Estimates are based on a sampling of your audience that meets the segment criteria.
 A 95% confidence interval is calculated from the sample, and the rounded midpoint of each interval is displayed.

 For a more detailed look at the estimate, hover over any value to see the confidence interval upper and lower bounds, giving you an idea of how much variance the estimate involves.